Winter Light on Mono Craters

 • $0.00

 The Mono Craters are among the youngest chains of volcanoes in the country, having initially erupted less than 40,000 years ago.
 In contrast, Mono Lake is one of the oldest lakes in North America, dating back over 760,000 years.
 From the southern edges of Mono Lake, the Mono Craters rise to 9169 feet.
-Viewed here from the north, the warm afternoon light catches their western flanks, which is partially reflected in the cold blue waters of Mono Lake, seen through barren, winter cottonwood branches.
+Viewed here from the north, the warm afternoon light catches their western flanks, which is partially reflected in the cool blue waters of Mono Lake.
+This image would look best as a metal print.

-Metal prints are printed with European dye sub inks on glossy or satin coating and heat-pressed onto .045 aluminum that is durable, scratch resistant, and easy to clean.
-They come with rounded corners and are ready to hang.
+Metal prints are made by infusing dyes directly onto specially coated, .045 aluminum sheets that are durable, scratch resistant, and easy to clean.
+They are waterproof and weatherproof, but should not be displayed in direct sunlight.
+They come with 1/8″ rounded corners and are ready to hang.

 Prints take 15-20 days to process, then will be shipped.